-Blessedly free from the traffic that chokes the rest of Bangkok, the Chao Phraya Express boats chug passengers up and down the broad river of kings.
+Free from the traffic that chokes the rest of Bangkok, the Chao Phraya Express boats chug passengers up and down the broad river of kings.
 Aside from being a lot of fun, the long orange-and-white boats provide reliable public transport to parts of the city that aren’t accessed by the skytrain/subway.
-As of 2015, that includes the entire Ko Rattanakosin historic district, Khao San Road and most of Chinatown and Thonburi.
+As of 2016, that includes the entire Ko Rattanakosin historic district, Khao San Road and most of Chinatown.

 You might start by heading up river to Thewet (N15) for a wander through its eponymous market and the nearby Dusit palaces.
-Coming back south, there’s Khao San Road and Banglamphu, accessible from Phra Arthit (N13), just across from Wang Lang (N10) and its buzzing day market.
+Coming back south, there’s Khao San Road and Banglamphu, accessible from Phra Arthit (N13), just across from Phra Pinklao Bridge (N12), Wang Lang (N10) and its buzzing day market.

 Hop off a bit further downstream for the Amulet Market, National Museum, Grand Palace and Wat Phra Kaew at Tha Maharaj or Tha Chang (N9).
 You could easily walk to Wat Pho from there, but if having too much fun on the boats, get off one more stop south at Tha Tien (N8), where you can also catch the cross-river ferry to Wat Arun.

-Further south, Yodpiman pier, having replaced Memorial Bridge (N6) in 2015, is your stop for the giant flower market, Pak Khlong Talaad.
+Further south, Yodpiman pier is your stop for the giant flower market, Pak Khlong Talad.
 Next is Ratchawongse (N5), the gateway to Chinatown.
 Get off at Sathorn (Central) pier to change to the BTS Skytrain, or continue one more stop to Wat Worachanyawas (S2) to access Asiatique.
-If cruising the river around 18:00, you’ll often be treated a sunset over the riverfront temples and highrises.
+If cruising the river around 18:00, you’ll often be treated to a sunset over the riverfront temples and towers.

 For first-timers, catching the boat can be a confusing ordeal, but it’s simple once you learn one boat from another.
 First off, there’s the Blue Flag, otherwise known as the Chao Phraya tourist boat.
 You don’t have to go with this option just because you’re a tourist, although the ticket counters at Phra Arthit, Tha Chang, and Sathorn piers won’t mind if you think you do.